Mandated Reporter Training for Employees:

 The training will ask employees to take a pre-test and will be offered their score before watching the training video.
 After the video has been viewed fully, employees must take the post-test immediately.
 A final pass/fail score will be offered and available in your institution online training portal.

 Q: Is this training delivered via live streaming video?

-A: No. This training is based on video from a training that Brett Sokolow provided live, that was recorded.
+A: No. This training is a previously recorded video.
 The slides from the training were then edited into the high definition video.
-So, you’ll see Brett talking, and you be able to read the slides as they appear while he talks.
-Part of the video also includes his Q&A with the on-site audience, and you’ll see the questions and answers.
+So, you’ll see Brett talking, and you will be able to read the slides as they appear while he talks.

 Q: Can the video be paused, or does it need to be viewed in a single sitting?

-A: The video will be streamed through our online training portal.
-Only stop and pause features are available.
-An employee can pause and step away at any time.
+A: The video is streamed through our online training portal.
+Stop and pause features are not available.

 Q: Is this training interactive?

-For questions about the training, information on purchasing or any other inquiries, please contact Marianne Price, Director of Educational Programs, at email@example.com or 610-644-7858.
+For questions about the training, information on purchasing or any other inquiries, please contact our team at firstname.lastname@example.org or 610-644-7858.